-Posted: Wed 4th Mar 2015
+Posted: Wed 3rd Mar 2021

-Intellectual property - IP - is what really makes a business 'tick'.
+Intellectual property (IP) is what really makes a business 'tick'.
 It's a term that covers all the ways you put your ideas into practice.
 Your IP will ultimately determine what your company is worth, and whether anyone will want to buy it.

 Of course, IP is a two-way street: other companies own IP too.
 You need to understand the boundaries of what you can do with brands, technologies, designs and other people's words and images, if you don't want threatening letters dropping through your door.

-If you're involved in making something new or in a new way, a patent could be very relevant, but if you're not, there are other priorities you should consider.
+If you're involved in making something new or in a new way, a patent could be very relevant.
+But if you're not, there are other priorities you should consider.

-Other forms of IP protection don't have to be expensive - you can protect a design for five years for Â£60 in the UK, and a trade mark in one class for Â£200 or less.
+Other forms of IP protection don't have to be expensive.
+You can protect a design for five years for £50 in the UK, and a trademark in one class for £170.
 However, because IP is territorial, if you want to go global you'll have to set your budgets accordingly.

 This gives you time to find out whether sales opportunities really exist before you have to pay to secure them.
-In the meantime, 'Patent Pending' status can be a really helpful marketing tool and can be obtained quite inexpensively.
+In the meantime, 'Patent Pending' status can be a really helpful marketing tool and is quite inexpensive to obtain.